traeblain/.comV2/content/blog/einsteins-reletivity-and-predestination.md

 1. God exists outside of the natural world as He is the creator of it.
 2. Since relativity shows how the natural world can affect time, time is no longer a meta-physical construct but a physical one.
-3. God experiences time differently than us as it is His creation (view's time like a map instead of how humans percieve it).
+3. God experiences time differently than us as it is His creation (view's time like a map instead of how humans perceive it).
 4. Predestination cannot exist outside of this time construct

 Where I do see logic problems, the first problem is the Is/Ought fallacy in the logic flow.
 God exists outside of nature (descriptive), relativity defines time is a natural thing (descriptive), therefore God experiences time differently (prescriptive).
 This is a difficult logic problem to solve.
 An example that doesn't have an Is/Ought fallacy is: God created the physical world (descriptive), relativity defines time as physical (descriptive), therefore God created time (descriptive).